Frequently asked resurfacing questions

 If used on a pool deck (wood or concrete) will chlorine damage the coating?

-RESCUE IT!™ Resurfacer will not be damaged by chlorinated pool water.
+RESCUE IT!® Resurfacer will not be damaged by chlorinated pool water.
 It can be used on wood or concrete deck surfaces around a pool.

-Can decks be cleaned with a pressure washer once RESCUE IT!™ Wood & Concrete Resurfacer is applied?
+Can decks be cleaned with a pressure washer once RESCUE IT!® Wood & Concrete Resurfacer is applied?

-No. A pressure washer should not be used to clean the surface once RESCUE IT!
+NO. A pressure washer should not be used to clean the surface once RESCUE IT!
 Resurfacer has been applied.
-We recommend non-bleach-based household cleaners such as Dawn, Simple Green, or Oxy Clean.
+We recommend non-bleach-based powdered laundry detergent.

 What is the warranty?